(Octopus courtesy of M)

 An In Introduction To Syd Barrett CD EMI/Capitol

 We here at "Anorak Thing" are easily exited by remasters, mono mixes, new stereo mixes etc. There have been a slew of these resissues in the past few years that sound brilliant: the Mono mix of Pink Floyd's 1st album, the Stereo reissue of The Move's debut LP, the Mono mix of the Small Faces second LP on Immediate, the recent Beatle's British Mono box set and the Mono/Stereo mixes two CD set of David Bowie's debut LP.
 So it should be no surprise that we here at "Anorak Thing" should be all hot an excited at the new EMI CD compilation of Syd Barrett/Pink Floyd material.
-Lovingly remixed (on certain tracks) and fully remastered under the supervision of David Gilmour the results of this 18 track (plus one bonus download available for those who have purchased the CD of the previously unreissued Syd solo track "Rhamadan").
+Lovingly remixed (on certain tracks) and fully remastered under the supervision of David Gilmour the results of this 18 track CD is stupendous to say the least (plus one bonus download tune available for those who have purchased the CD of the previously unreissued Syd solo track "Rhamadan").
 And you even get the lyrics to every track included in a little booklet (another reason why you should buy the actual CD and not the download).
 This made for one or two lyrical surprise I can tell you!
 Being a total anorak I'm going to go through this one with a fine tooth comb.

 1. "Arnold Layne"